ParkedHampster/Spell-Trends/README.md

 | ---:   | :---:      | :---: |
 | Normal | $0.90      | 91.61 |
 | Foil   | $0.22      | 47.28 |

+Unsurprisingly, guessing a middle value arbitrarily for every single card blindly isn't very effectual.

+As long as we're able to beat these values, we can show that we've made progress in the right direction.

+### Model Methodology, Testing, and Selection

+a

 <!-- MODELING -->
 <!-- Demonstrate an iterative approach -->